ConductVision Software – Fear Conditioning

 11.2 Database Files and Media Data

-Two folders of database and media are generated during the operation.
+Two folders of database and media are generated during operation.

 For ConductVision support to replicate your tracking operation, the following data are needed: